SziKayLeung/isoVisDev/README.md

 ```
 where `my-sso-profile` is the name of your AWS CLI profile.
 If you don't have a profile set up, you can use the `aws configure` command to set one up.

-### AWS troubleshooting
+#### AWS troubleshooting
-AWS is enormously pwerful and flexible, but it can be completely overwhelming to use, and extrordinarily difficult to learn what needs doing and how to do it.
-Fornunately, large language models like ChatGPT are very good at providing instructions and troubleshooting problems!
-A good strategy with any deployment problems is to go to the 'Logs' tab in the Elastic Beanstalk environment, download the logs and then copy and paste any warnings or errors into ChatGPT.
+AWS is enormously pwerful and flexible, but it can be very confusing to use, and extrordinarily difficult to learn what needs doing and how to do it.
+Fornunately, large language models like ChatGPT are good at providing instructions and troubleshooting problems!

 ## Further information
 More information on the initial build and deployment of this Django app can be found [here](https://szikayleung.github.io/weBook/WebResource.html).